realpython/python-guide/docs/starting/install/osx.rst

 .. note::
     Check out our :ref:`guide for installing Python 3 on OS X<install3-osx>`.

-The latest version of Mac OS X, Sierra, **comes with Python 2.7 out of the box**.
+The latest version of Mac OS X, High Sierra, **comes with Python 2.7 out of the box**.

 You do not need to install or configure anything else to use Python.
 Having said that, I would strongly recommend that you install the tools and libraries